New York Hip Hop

 Another career cut short, Big Pun became a legend, possibly the most significant Latino rapper in hip-hop history.
 Discovered by Fat Joe and becoming a member of Terror Squad, before his passing Big Pun blessed music lovers with “Still Not a Player” and “It’s So Hard,” and albums like the Grammy nominated Capital Punishment and Yeah Baby.

-At his best, the lyrical content and ability of KRS-One was in a league of its own, especially when the Bronx native was at the top of his game.
-Beginning as a member of Boogie Down Productions, a group that produced songs like “South Bronx”, “9 Goes Bang”, and “The Bridge Is Over”, KRS-One would continue his rise in hip-hop history following his time with Boogie Down Productions with the release of his first official solo album, Return of the Boom Bap.
+At his best, KRS-One’s lyrical content and ability was in a league of its own, especially when the Bronx native was at the top of his game.
+Beginning as a member of Boogie Down Productions, a group that produced songs like “South Bronx,” “9 Goes Bang,” and “The Bridge Is Over,” KRS-One would continue his rise in hip-hop history following his time with Boogie Down Productions with the release of his first official solo album, Return of the Boom Bap.

 14. Slick Rick

-Originally born in the UK, before migrating to the Bronx, Slick Rick began his journey through hip-hop under the wing of Doug E. Fresh, before becoming one of the most standout artist of his generation, known for his trademark sense of style with a neck full of jewelry.
-Despite a short prison sentence, Slick Rick’s legacy would base around albums like The Great Adventures of Slick Rick and The Art of Storytelling.
+Originally born in the UK, before migrating to the Bronx, Slick Rick began his journey through hip-hop under the wing of Doug E. Fresh, before becoming one of the most standout artist of his generation.
+Known for his trademark sense of style with a neck full of jewelry, Slick Rick was among hip-hop’s first true storytellers of rap.
+Despite a short prison sentence, Slick Rick’s legacy would be based around albums like The Great Adventures of Slick Rick and The Art of Storytelling.

 16. Salt N Pepa

-These three women, Salt, Pepa, and DJ Spinderella, were one of the first hip hop acts that reached pop star level stardom.
-Salt N Pepa became known for hit songs like “Push It,” “Let’s Talk About Sex,” and “Shoop,” all while dominating hip hop throughout the late 1980s and early 1990s.
+These three women, Salt, Pepa, and DJ Spinderella, were the first female rappers to become the faces of hip-hop, reaching a pop star level of fame and stardom.
+Known for hit songs like “Push It,” “Let’s Talk About Sex,” and “Shoop,” Salt N Pepa dominated hip hop throughout the late 1980s and early 1990s.

 17. Method Man

-One of the leading faces of the legendary hip hop group of the Wu-Tang Clan, long before a rap career turned into an acting career, appearing in The Wire and movies like Belly, Method Man was among the leaders of hip hop.
-Hit songs like “You’re All I Need to Get By,” “Bring the Pain,” along with his time with Wu-Tang, makes him among the all-time greats.
+One of the leading faces of the legendary hip hop group Wu-Tang Clan, long before a rap career turned into an acting career, appearing in The Wire and movies like Belly, Method Man was among the leaders of hip hop.
+Hit songs like “You’re All I Need to Get By,” “Bring the Pain,” along with his time with Wu-Tang, makes Method Man among the all-time greats.

 18. Big Daddy Kane